xrootd/xrootd/XrdObjectStorageOss/README.md

-# Windows instructions
+# Instructions

-Install WSL2 and Visual Studio 2022 beta.
+If you are on Windows, nstall WSL2 and Visual Studio 2022 beta.
 Then follow instructions to enable CMake for the Linux subsystem [here](https://devblogs.microsoft.com/cppblog/build-and-debug-c-with-wsl-2-distributions-and-visual-studio-2022/)

 Open a Linux terminal and install prerequisites: